 The Planning Commission (PC) serves as a recommending body to the Board of Supervisors (BOS).
 They will review any requested modifications and waivers of the plan by the Developer.
 Typically, with more complicated plans, this takes a minimum of two separate meetings.

-The Board of Supervisors will review the recommendations of the Manor Township Planning Commission, Lancaster County Planning Commission, Township staff and engineering letters.
+The Board of Supervisors will review the recommendations of the Manor Township Planning Commission, Lancaster County Planning Commission, Township staff, emergency services and engineering letters.
 Once they are satisfied with the information provided, the BOS will call for a vote on the project.

 - Which planning ordinances does the Developer now have to satisfy?